What Is a Wire Mesh Sock Screen Gasket? (Definition, Benefits, & Cost)

 sock screen gaskets are woven wire filters fabricated for use in sanitary pipe systems.
 As they are elongated in design, they offer a heightened amount of filtration capabilities when compared to other popular solutions.

-That said, to ensure you design the best sock screen gasket for your operation, it is vital that you have an understanding of the value added services available for wire mesh products.
+That said, to ensure you integrate the best possible sock screen gasket for your operation, it is vital that you have an understanding of what specifications you need to consider when designing a filter cloth product.
 This knowledge will allow you to ensure your filters have the durability and accuracy needed to deliver optimal results consistently for longer.

 As a wire mesh manufacturer with over 140 years of experience, W.S.
 Tyler strives to work with its customers, learn the ins and outs of their operation, and provide a product that accommodates the needs of their operation.